Sweet Freedom (Michael McDonald album): Content

 The compilation includes singles and album tracks from Michael McDonald's first two solo studio albums, If That's What It Takes (1982) and No Lookin' Back (1985), along with duets with James Ingram ("Yah Mo B There"), Patti LaBelle ("On My Own") and one song from when McDonald was lead singer of the rock band The Doobie Brothers ("What a Fool Believes").
 The album's title track, "Sweet Freedom", was a newly recorded song and featured on the soundtrack to the 1986 film Running Scared.

 Commercial performance

-Sweet Freedom reached No. 6 in the UK Albums Chart and is McDonald's most successful album in that country.
+Sweet Freedom reached No. 6 in the UK Albums Chart and is McDonald's most successful album in the UK.